-- Each employer should conduct a weekly meeting for his employees such that all shifts are covered. - As a part of each meeting, hydrogen sulfide safety should be reviewed - A signed copy of each meeting should be provided to the NTH field representative
+- Each employer should conduct a weekly meeting for his employees such that all shifts are covered. - As a part of each meeting, hydrogen sulfide safety should be reviewed and well as any recent safety incidents. - A signed copy of each meeting should be provided to the NTH field representative.